tannerdolby/eleventy-plugin-metagen/README.md

 `npm install eleventy-meta-generator` to make the shortcode `metagen` available in your project.

 ## Configuration
-Add the plugin to your Eleventy Config File: (usually `.eleventy.js`)
+Add the plugin to your Eleventy Config File (usually `.eleventy.js`)

 ```js
 const metagen = require(''); // require the npm plugin